 First, I need to clarify that my last name is Sanford Blades.
 Please don’t call me Blades or shelve my book under “B”.

-I am grateful to live and write on the traditional territory of the lək̓ʷəŋən people–-now known as the Songhees and Esquimalt Nations (Victoria, BC).
+I now live on the traditional territory of the lək̓ʷəŋən people–-also known as the Songhees and Xwsepsum Nations (Victoria, BC).
 I was born in Treaty 6 territory, the homeland of the Michif Piyii (Métis) and Inuit people and traditional territory of the Nêhiyaw-Askiy (Plains Cree), Dene, Nakota Sioux, Anishnaabe, and Niitsitapi (Edmonton, AB).
 Though I am drawn to the ocean and dream of living in a cabin in the woods on Galiano Island, Edmonton holds a giant place in my heart and will always be home.

 I began taking my writing seriously upon my first publication, a short story titled “Lost and Found,” in Island Writer, the literary journal of the Victoria Writers’ Society, in 2009.
 Since then, I’ve had stories published in literary magazines across Canada, as well as in the United States and in Ireland.
 In 2016, I earned my MFA in Creative Writing from the University of Victoria, with Lorna Jackson as my supervisor.
 My debut novel, Fake It So Real, was published in October, 2020 by Nightwood Editions.